 MENA E-Commerce Series 2018: 5 insights driving regional e-commerce

 The global e-commerce industry surpassed 10% of all retail sales in 2017.
 Growing four times quicker than retail as a whole, by 2020 it is forecast to drive half of all retail growth.
+1. MENA e-commerce market is worth $8.3 billion, with significant room for growth

 In 2017, e-commerce in the Middle East and North Africa (MENA) reached $8.3 billion, with an annual growth rate of 25%.
 It is forecast to hit $28.5bn by 2022, with a penetration rate of total retail sales of 7% with the Gulf Cooperation Council (GCC) and Egypt accounting for 80% of the region’s e-commerce market.